 The development of world food affairs is shaped by the continuous rise in demand for animal products.
 Where has meat consumption increased most?

 The increase in meat consumption is due to changes in dietary habits: the food revolution is happening mainly in developing countries which account for the majority of global population growth.
-Between 1961 and 2014, global meat production has quadrupled to fivefold and, according to the World Food Organization (FAO), is 43 kg per person in 2014.
+According to the Food and Agriculture Organization (FAO), global meat production has almost quadrupled since 1965, from 84 million tonnes to 335 million tonnes.

-By 2017, global meat production had even quadrupled since 1965 to an annual 43kg per capita.
 The FAO also expects this trend to continue, because emerging countries will likely converge towards this “Western diet” that is heavy in meat consumption.
-This means that global meat production may reach 455mn tonnes globally by 2050.

 Meat production is tied to animal feed

 The rising demand for meat is correlated with demand for animal feed (mainly grain and oilseeds), whose cultivation also comes with negative environmental and climate effects:

 - The large-scale cultivation of animal feed ousts primary forests, which are an important CO2 reservoir

 - The use of chemical fertiliser is both energy- and CO2-intensive and burdens the environment, because the application on fields also affects other ecosystems such as waterways.
 The higher content of nutrients in the water makes these systems uninhabitable for sensitive forms of life

 - Pesticides that are also used by conventional agriculture have negative effects on the environment and are suspected of carcinogenicity